WDOTS/gh-pages-example/README.md

 Open up the `package.json`.
 Under the `scripts` section we're going to add a new property called `build`.

-Let's copy-paste the commands we use earlier and add them to the `build` script.
+Let's copy-paste the commands we used earlier and add them to the `build` script.
 We can separate them using `&&`

 ```
   "scripts": {